 The relatively good NASCAR season followed in 2015, still with #47 Chevrolet.
 Allmendinger was in the Top 10 three times, including the season-best sixth place at Las Vegas, to finish 22nd in the points.

-In the 2016 NASCAR Sprint Cup Series season, AJ Allmendinger was competing for the third year in a row with JTG Daugherty Racing #47 Chevrolet SS.
+In the 2016 NASCAR Cup Series season, AJ Allmendinger competed for the third year in a row with JTG Daugherty Racing #47 Chevrolet SS.
 He finished 19th in the points, finishing best in the second place at Martinsville.
+He had similar results in 2017, finishing best in the third place at Daytona 500 and ending a season 27th in the points.